atronah/info/it/windows/common.md

 [source](https://www.howtogeek.com/224798/how-to-uninstall-windows-10s-built-in-apps-and-how-to-reinstall-them/)

 To remove built-in apps by PowerShell you need use command `Remove-AppxPackage`.
-Argeument for this command can be obtained `Get-AppxPackage <name_template>`.
+Argument for this command can be obtained `Get-AppxPackage <name_template>`.

 For example: `Get-AppxPackage <name_template> | Remove-AppxPackage`

-Recomended name templates for some applications:
+Recommended name templates for some applications:

 - `*3dbuilder*` - 3D Builder
 - `*windowsalarms*` - Alarms and Clock